DevTeam/Pure.DI/readme/composition-roots.md

     .Bind<IDependency>().To<Dependency>()

     // Specifies to create a regular public composition root
+    // of type "IService" with the name "MyRoot" .Root<IService>("MyRoot")

+    // Specifies to create a private composition root
+    // that is only accessible from "Resolve()" methods .Root<IDependency>()

+    // Specifies to create a regular public composition root
     // of type "IService" with the name "SomeOtherService"
     // using the "Other" tag
-    .Root<IService>("SomeOtherService", "Other")
+    .Root<IService>("SomeOtherService", "Other");

-    // Specifies to create a regular public composition root
-    // of type "IService" with the name "MyRoot" .Root<IService>("MyRoot")

-    // Specifies to create a private composition root
-    // that is only accessible from "Resolve()" methods .Root<IDependency>();

 var composition = new Composition();